Why Product Design Is a Collaborative Puzzle Process

 We then engage with the manufacturer and see whether it’s a fit for our program and our future production goals.
 If so, we begin to establish a long-term relationship.
 Repeat programs are a great way to increase joint knowledge, improve working relationships, and boost product quality.

-Our relationship with the PopFoam team goes back 16 years.
+Our relationship with the PopFoam production team goes back 16 years.
 From this vantage point, I can see how much the relationship has grown and how much is possible through mutual collaboration and cooperation.

 Not everyone has such a long relationship with their manufacturers, but it’s never too early to start building the trust and foundation required to take on innovative programs.
 Both the designer and manufacturer need to care about the mutually understood objectives.